Kostas Mountakis: Biography

 When the German military occupation of Crete started, Kostas Mountakis was 15 years old.
 In those days, he played his lira and sang at the village coffee shop, and later at wedding receptions.

 In 1952, Kostas Mountakis participated for the first time in an album recording when he accompanied Stelios Koutsourelis at the song "Arpaxsa kai Baildisa".
-In 1954, he recorded his first personal album accompanied by the Koutsourelis brothers with the all time classics "De thelo stin kardia", "O pramateutis", "O argaleios", "Milonades kai mazoxtres", "Sto stadio pou m’efere", "Rethemniane mou kantife", "Harami sou", Erotokritos", "Kritikos Gamos", "H mahi tis Kritis", "O thanatos tou lirari".
+In 1954, he recorded his first personal album accompanied by the Koutsourelis brothers with the all-time classics "De thelo stin kardia", "O pramateutis", "O argaleios", "Milonades kai mazoxtres", "Sto stadio pou m’efere", "Rethemniane mou kantife", "Harami sou", Erotokritos", "Kritikos Gamos", "H mahi tis Kritis", "O thanatos tou lirari".
 These songs are a small sample of his music.

-Kostas Mountakis played an important and vital role to the popularization of the lira as well as to the formation of its teaching methods.
+Kostas Mountakis played an important and vital role in the popularization of the lira as well as in the formation of its teaching methods.
 His overall contribution to the musical tradition of Crete is very important.